 Docketing allows legal professionals to keep track of important dates for filing and responding to various actions.
 This ensures efficient workflow, delegation of tasks, and time management.

-Docketing is particularly important in IP matters, where missing deadlines can result in expensive fees to recover actions.
+IP Docketing is particularly important because missing deadlines related to IP matters can result in expensive fees to recover actions.
 In a worst-case scenario, missing deadlines can result in abandonment of a mark and ultimately, a loss of client rights.
 Read more about the true costs of missing IP deadlines here.

 What are the different types of docketing software?

 Docketing software takes many different forms and has evolved significantly with advances in technology.